vimarsh244/mywebsite-hugo/content/posts/why-india-needs-its-own-cryptocurrency.md

 **Prevent financial deplatforming**

-Not only is just internet communication at risk but so is financial systems.
+Not only is internet communication at risk but so are financial systems.
 [SWIFT](https://qz.com/1893235/swift-transfer-system-leaves-china-vulnerable-to-us-sanctions/ "What is SWIFT") and other global banking frameworks or even Google Pay are all US-controlled institutions and with US oversight it is possible for it to stop grants and trade going through SWIFT.
 Enforcing the need for a digital rupee based on other decentralized cryptos.

 > decentralization defeats deplatforming.
 > \- [balajis.com](https://balajis.com/why-india-should-buy-bitcoin/ "Good post by Balajis on Bitcoin and India")